A Survey of Reinforcement Learning For Economics: RLHF and AI Alignment

 The learned $r_\theta$ then serves as a proxy objective for policy optimization.
 Building on the reward-learning and RL fine-tuning framework of \citet{ziegler2019fine} and \citet{stiennon2020learning}, the canonical three-stage pipeline was formalized by \citet{ouyang2022training}.
 First, a base pretrained model is initialized via supervised fine-tuning (SFT)\footnote{\emph{Pretraining} optimizes a language model to predict the next token across a massive text corpus, producing broad linguistic knowledge with no behavioral objective. \emph{Supervised fine-tuning} (SFT) continues training on a small curated dataset of (prompt, ideal-response) pairs to specialize the model toward the desired task and establish the reference policy $\pi^{SFT}$ from which the KL penalty is measured.} on a small dataset of high-quality demonstrations, yielding an initial policy $\pi^{SFT}$.
 This grounds the model in the desired style and format.
 The second step is the reward model training as described, using preference data generated from this $\pi^{SFT}$.

-In the third step, the SFT policy $\pi_\phi$ is fine-tuned via PPO (Section~\ref{sec:actor_critic}) to maximize the frozen reward model $r_\theta$,\footnote{After fine-tuning concludes, the resulting LLM is deployed with frozen weights.
-Each user interaction is a forward pass in the execution phase (Section~\ref{section:language}); the model does not update its parameters from conversations.
-Periodic retraining on new preference data constitutes a separate training phase.} with a KL-divergence penalty preventing the policy from drifting into regions where $r_\theta$ is unreliable.
+In the third step, the SFT policy $\pi_\phi$ is fine-tuned via PPO (Section~\ref{sec:actor_critic}) to maximize the frozen reward model $r_\theta$,\footnote{After fine-tuning concludes, the reward model may be reused for evaluation or for later alignment iterations, but it is not updated inside the PPO optimization loop.} with a KL-divergence penalty preventing the policy from drifting into regions where $r_\theta$ is unreliable.
 The objective is

 where $D_{KL}$ is the Kullback-Leibler divergence and $\lambda_{KL}$ controls the penalty strength.\footnote{$\lambda_{KL}$ denotes the KL penalty weight, reserving $\beta$ for model parameters and $\gamma$ for discount factors.
 The standard RLHF literature, including \citet{rafailov2023direct}, uses $\beta$ for this parameter.} Without this constraint, the policy exploits inaccuracies in $r_\theta$ to achieve high proxy scores with degenerate behavior (``reward hacking''), the RLHF analogue of divergence under function approximation (Section~\ref{sec:deadly_triad}).